nodejs/node/doc/api/esm.md

 ### Examples

-The various loader hooks can be used together to accomplish wide-ranging customizations of Node.js’ code loading and evaluation behaviors.
+The various loader hooks can be used together to accomplish wide-ranging customizations of the Node.js code loading and evaluation behaviors.

 #### HTTPS loader